kbdonnally/kbdonnally.github.io/collections/_posts/2020-09-30-how-to-generate-css-with-python.md

 ## Part 1: Regular Expressions

-First, we open a file, then use a regular expression to look inside that file for all instances of the string `"class="`
+First, we open a file, then use a regular expression to look inside that file for all instances of the string "`class=`".

 ```python
 # using regex to search and grab